curiousest/curiousest.github.io/_posts/2016-12-22-privacy-is-a-tragedy-of-the-commons.md

 Ex: if all individuals begin freely sharing their hair colour, the sharing ones don't yield much power to the non-sharing ones.
 Once everyone is sharing that information, individuals begin freely sharing their blood type.
 If the cycle of `begin sharing something > everyone shares that something > begin sharing something else` continues repeating for all kinds of information (both for individuals and organizations), everyone will have ended up sharing a great deal of information without yielding a great deal of power at any one point in time.

 It's important that the information continues to be shared, or power will be gained by those who stop sharing (and those who continue to share will experience the cost of giving others power).
-This can be induced by law, contract, or societal pressures.
+This can be induced by law, contract, or social pressures.

 The reflex you should have is not,